DevX32/qbx_pefcl/README.md

         reason = reason or 'unknown'
         moneytype = moneytype:lower()
         amount = qbx.math.round(tonumber(amount)) --[[@as number]]
-        if moneytype == 'bank' then
+        if amount < 0 then return false end if moneytype == 'bank' then
             local data = {}
             data.amount = amount